Ta-r7/Frank1/README.md

 We use rate limiting to protect against abuse and misuse, and to help ensure everyone has fair access to the API.
 The public endpoints are rate limited to 1 request per second, and the feeder endpoint to 1 request every 30 seconds.

+Making excessive invalid HTTP requests results in a temporary IP address restriction.
+Requests returning a 400, 401, 403, 404, or 429 status code count toward the limit.
+Users should make reasonable efforts to avoid invalid requests.

 ## Terms
 adsb.fi open data is for personal, non-commercial use only.
 You may not license, sell, rent, or lease any part of the data or the service.